 Day 0 – Edinburgh

 This itinerary doesn’t include any sightseeing days in Edinburgh so I really encourage you to spend a couple of days either before or after your Scottish Highlands road trip.
 And check out these Edinburgh castle view hotels as well!
+If you just have a day, or a portion of a day to explore you might like my one day in Edinburgh itinerary.

 For some of my other articles on travel in Edinburgh check out: